-When it comes to selecting an effective biological medium it doesn’t get much better than K1 Media.
-This can be used as an affective method of trapping suspended solids in a filter without the risk of blockage.
-But it is
+What is K1 media?
+K1 Media are small plastic wheel-shaped media with high surface area.
+When it comes to selecting an effective biological medium it doesn’t get much better than K1 media.
+This can be used as an affective method

 What is fishless cycling?
 This article is all about the relatively new technique of fishless cycling.
 This process is intended to help fish keepers avoid what is generally known as New Tank Syndrome.
 As the name implies it is only